the-craft-beer-foundation/white-paper/README.md

 **Note:** Ethereum is planning future protocol upgrades to allow transaction fees to be paid by arbitrary mechanisms, including ERC20 tokens [[7, 8](#citations)].
 This will remove most of the drawbacks of using a new token;
-there will be no difference in gas cost and users will only need to acquire a single token.
+there will be no difference in gas cost and users will only need to acquire Brew tokens.

 #### Tokens for User Applications